QuTech-Delft/OpenQL/docs/qx_example.rst

 QX Simulation
 =============

 This tutorial explains how to compile an OpenQL program and execute it on QX.
 We will use the example of rolling an 8-faced dice.
 Rolling this dice results in 1 out of 8 outcomes.
-The complete code for this example is available in ``examples/dice.py``, but you can also copy the snippits over to your own script as we walk through it.
+The complete code for this example is available in ``examples/dice.py``.
+You can also copy the snippits over to your own script as we walk through it.

 .. figure:: figures/dice.png
     :width: 400px